BUBR FAQ

 BUBR is a movement dedicated to inspiring the Black community to lead active and healthier lives through cycling.
 Since launching in 2020, we have grown from a single ride into a registered charity (Charity Number 1208033), delivering over 40 wellness activations, engaging more than 10,000 participants, and driving social impact across the UK and Africa.

-We will also be extending our main ride to Manchester.
-Sign up to our newsletter, follow us on Instagram and join our Facebook group for all event information and community stories.
+Sign up to our newsletter, follow us on Instagram, and join our Facebook group to stay up to date with events, announcements, and community stories.

-BUBR is powered by an incredible team of volunteers who help make our rides and activations possible.
-Whether as a ride marshal, ground staff, or event supporter, volunteers are the backbone of our movement.
+BUBR is powered by an incredible community of volunteers who help make our rides and activations possible.
+From ride marshals and ground staff to event-day support, volunteers are at the heart of everything we do.

-One volunteer shared:“It’s an honour to serve.
-I’m far from a pro, but BUBR really exposed me to the joys of cycling and the relationships I’ve built.”
+As one volunteer shared: “It’s an honour to serve.
+I’m far from a pro, but BUBR really exposed me to the joy of cycling and the relationships I’ve built along the way.”

-• If you or your employer offers volunteering hours, they can be used to support BUBR.
+Volunteer recruitment opens on 18 February 2026.
+If you or your employer offer volunteering hours, these can be used to support BUBR events.

-• Sign up to our newsletter, follow us on Instagram and join our Facebook group to receive all information
+To stay up to date with volunteer opportunities and key announcements, sign up to our newsletter, follow us on Instagram, and join our Facebook group.

 As a registered charity, every donation helps us fund events, provide opportunities, and create impact across our community.